 Practices That Actually Stick in Cloud Operations

-Cloud operations have gotten complicated with all the practices, frameworks, and cultural shifts teams need to adopt.
+Cloud operations are way more layered than people realize with all the practices, frameworks, and cultural shifts teams need to adopt.
 As someone who has helped organizations transition from traditional ops to cloud-native, I learned everything there is to know about what separates thriving teams from struggling ones.
 Let me share what I’ve seen work.

 Professional blog header image for article titled: Practices That Actually Stick in Cloud Operations.
 High quality, relevant imagery, clean composition.